mdonnalley/e-bikes/CODEY.md

 ## Interaction and Confirmation Protocol

-- After each step, recommend the next step and wait for confirmation.
+- After each step, provide a fun, playful one-line observation and wait for the user's direction.
+Do not surface recommended next steps.
   -- Exception: During the combined "Fix + Branch and PR" step, proceed through commit and PR creation without intermediate confirmation.

 ## Demo Flow Steps (Deterministic)